 Best Parks at Walt Disney World for Toddlers

-Here are my recommendations for the best Walt Disney World parks for toddlers and the best attractions for them.
+Here are my recommendations for the best parks at Disney World for toddlers, in order of my favorites, and the best attractions for them.

 Like Donald Duck, this park is #1 for toddlers!
 The attractions and characters available for the little ones far outweigh the others.
 In fact, I often recommend visiting this park at least twice during your vacation.

 Anything without a height requirement is fantastic for toddlers in Disney’s Magic Kingdom park.
 Fantasyland was designed for the littles, and there’s so much for them to experience.
 From character meet and greets everywhere, rides galore, an air-conditioned play area inside the waiting area for Dumbo the Flying Elephant, to a water play area in Storybook Circus, and the most amazing snacks, Magic Kingdom is a toddler’s dream land.

 If you’re unsure what your toddler will like, start off with something tame, like “it’s a small world” or Dumbo the Flying Elephant.
 Once your child feels the excitement, work them up to The Barnstormer.
 If they want something even more exciting, try Seven Dwarfs Mine Train.
 Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the height requirement!

 It’s definitely my favorite park.
 I couldn’t deny the awe as I turned the corner and see Cinderella Castle in front of me for the first time.
 Even I still squee when I see it.
 Every.
 Single.
 Time.
 Me muero.

 Animal Kingdom with Toddlers